beabock/biobert_dualsolo/README.md

 For grant applications, cite this work as:

-[Your Name].
+Beatrice Bock.
 (2025). *BioBERT Dual Lifestyle Classifier: A Pilot Study for Automated Classification of Fungal Lifestyles from Scientific Abstracts* [Computer software].
-Available at: [GitHub URL]
+Available at: https://github.com/beabock/biobert_dualsolo

 ### References
 - Lee, J., et al. (2020).
 BioBERT: a pre-trained biomedical language representation model for biomedical text mining. *Bioinformatics*, 36(4), 1234-1240.
 - Devlin, J., et al. (2019).
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. *arXiv preprint arXiv:1810.04805*.
+BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. *Proceedings of the 2019 conference of the North American chapter of the association for computational linguistics: human language technologies, volume 1 (long and short papers).* *arXiv preprint arXiv:1810.04805*.

 ## License